 If this man is a good man, he loves Allah and keeps his faith, I will kindly suggest that the two of you decide to get married regardless.
 It is true that he must support you.
 This is the ultimate as a man is a provider for the wife.

 However, if the two of you have made an agreement and arrangements that you both will be contributing to the household expenses, then this is between both of you.

 Many young Muslims do marry while in college and struggling financially.
 They feel it is best to marry, struggle, grow together and prosper together later rather than commit haram.

 Proposals from Parents

-Regarding the proposals that your parents are putting you through sister, you do not have to say yes to any of those proposals unless you meet one whom you feel you are compatible with and would like to marry.
+Regarding the proposals that your parents disapprove of, you do not have to say yes to any of those proposals unless you meet one whom you feel you are compatible with and would like to marry.

 Do not feel forced to get married.
 In Islam, there’s no compulsion and a woman cannot be married against her will.
-Your parents cannot force you to marry the one you do not want to marry.
+Your parents cannot disapprove your proposal and force you to marry the one you do not want to marry.

 We wish you the best.